balsamiq/bik-grapher/README.md

 ## About caching

 A `cache/` folder will be generated for you for the first time you run this program.
-This is an optimization when you wan't to send requests to AWS APIs in each run.
-If you need to fetch fresh data, either because there are changes in live CloudFormation since the last time you fetched'em, or because you want to fetch data from a different AWS account or region, then you should delete this folder before running the program again.
+This is an optimization when you don't want to send requests to AWS APIs in each run.
+If you need to fetch fresh data, either because there are changes in CloudFormation since your last fetch, or because you want to fetch data from a different AWS account or region, then you should delete `cache/` folder before running the program again.

 ## Usage examples

-In the examples below you'll need to specify your own AWS credentials either via `AWS_PROFILE` or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, as well as specify the region you want to query via `AWS_REGION`.
+In the examples below you'll need to specify your own AWS credentials either via `AWS_PROFILE` or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, as well as specifying the region you want to query via `AWS_REGION`.

-This program doesn't clean cache files (`cache/`) or artifacts (`.output/`) it generates on purpose, so in most cases it it recommended you do that instead, as seen in below examples.
+This program doesn't clean cache files (`cache/`) or artifacts (`.output/`) it generates on purpose, so in most cases it is recommended you do that instead, as seen in below examples.
+(See [Advanced usage examples](#advanced-usage-examples) for other use cases where you may not want to clean the artifacts, for example.)

 For more than one app, this program will generate `graph-apps.png` and `graph-stacks.png` files, whilst for a single app it will generate only the `graph-stacks.png`.